-Cabrini College seeks to foster and maintain a community of mutual respect and concern for all of its members.
+1. INTRODUCTION Cabrini College seeks to foster and maintain a community of mutual respect and concern for all of its members.
 The College also expects all members of the Cabrini community to conduct themselves in a manner consistent with the Cabrini Mission Statement and its Core Values as described in the Code of Student Conduct, the Staff Handbook, and the Faculty Handbook.

+There can be no greater violation of the terms of that community, or of the essential dignity of any member of it, than an act of sexual violence or sexual harassment.
 Sexual misconduct, including sexual harassment and sexual violence, is prohibited and will not be tolerated in any form.
-These acts constitute the deepest affront to Cabrini standards, and the College is committed to addressing sexual misconduct within its community.
+These acts constitute the deepest affront to Cabrini standards, and the College is committed to addressing and preventing sexual misconduct within its community.

-Under Title IX of the Education Amendments of 1972 (Title IX), sexual violence is a form of sexual harassment and is prohibited.
+Under Title IX of the Education Amendments of 1972 (Title IX), sexual violence is a form of sexual discrimination and is prohibited.
 Any person found responsible for such violations will face disciplinary actions up to and including dismissal or expulsion from the College.
 Acts of sexual violence may also be prosecuted under the Pennsylvania Criminal Code.

 The first concern is for the safety, health, and well-being of those affected.
 Confidential and non-confidential (yet private) options for support and reporting are available both on and off campus, and are described in more detail in Section 5 & Appendix A.

-All members of this community—students (current and applicants), faculty, staff, applicants for employment, persons doing business with or acting on behalf of the College, and visitors to campus—are protected under this Policy, regardless of sexual orientation or gender identity.
+3. SCOPE All members of this community—students (current and applicants), faculty, staff, applicants for employment, persons doing business with or acting on behalf of the College, and visitors to campus—are protected under this Policy, regardless of sexual orientation or gender identity.

 This Policy applies to all on-campus conduct, as well as any off-campus conduct that has an adverse impact on any member of the College community or the College.

-Duty to ReportThe College strongly encourages reporting of the incident to the Title IX Coordinator or persons designated in Appendix C and/or to local law enforcement.
+Duty to ReportThe College strongly encourages reporting of any incident to the Title IX Coordinator or persons designated in Appendix C and/or to local law enforcement.